MichalisEfstathiou/XSPOT-MARKETS/mobile-applications/ios/phone/settings.md

 ![](../../../.gitbook/assets/5.PNG)

-* Chart style: Candle, Line, Area;
+* Chart style: Candle, Line, Area
-* Show orders – mark as checked to visualize all sent orders;
+* Show orders – mark as checked to visualize all sent orders
-* Show positions – mark as checked to visualize all opened positions;
+* Show positions – mark as checked to visualize all opened positions
-* Fit orders/positions – if checked, orders/positions will be visible on the Chart that automatically scales;
+* Fit orders/positions – if checked, orders/positions will be visible on the Chart that automatically scales
-* Aggregation type – allows you to select representation type of data on the chart \(e.g. 1 Bar = 1 minute\);
+* Aggregation type – allows you to select representation type of data on the chart \(e.g. 1 Bar = 1 minute\)
-* Volume – if checked, traded volume bars are shown on the chart;
+* Volume – if checked, traded volume bars are shown on the chart
-* Language – allows to choose the language of the application.
+* Language – allows to choose the language of the application